-Functions such as find, repmat and reshape are often used to avoid writing loops.
+Functions such as find, repmat, reshape and permute are often used to avoid writing loops.
 Much like the example above, the drawback of using them is the need for more memory.

-2.2 Using repmat and reshape
+2.2 Using repmat to avoid loops

 Imagine you have a MATLAB array in which each row represents a histogram of some sort.
 You want to normalize those histograms by dividing each row in the array by its sum.
 The direct (non-vectorized) way of doing this is: